Temporary Part-time Security Staff - Department of Public Safety Services

 Job no: 493550

-Work type: TEMP - Temporary Hourly
+Position type: TEMP - Temporary Hourly

-Categories: Public Safety/Police/Security
+Categories: Department of Public Safety

 Summary: Responsible for patrolling buildings, grounds and parking areas; traffic control; enforcing rules and regulations established by the university; completing reports, responding to emergencies; and assisting students, faculty, staff and visitors with daily safety needs.
 This is a part-time position with no more than 29 hours a week.
 This is a non-benefit eligible position.